Gendo-symmetric algebras, dominant dimensions and Gorenstein homological algebra: Preliminaries

 The following Lemma is proven in Direction 1 of \cite{Rin2}. \begin{lemma} Let $M$ be a generator and cogenerator of $B$.
-Let $A:= End_B(M)$.
-Then the basic versions of $Af$ and $M$ are isomorphic, where $Af$ is the minimal faithful projective-injective left $A$-module. \end{lemma} The following theorem is proven in \cite{APT} Theorem 3.2. (a). \begin{theorem} Let $A$ be an algebra and let $X,Y$ be $A$-modules with dominant dimension at least 1.
-For all $n$ with $0 \leq n \leq domdim(X)+domdim(Y)-2$ there is an isomorphism $Ext_A^{n}(X,Y) \cong Ext_B^{n}(Hom_A(P,X),Hom_A(P,Y))$. \end{theorem}
+Let $A:= \End_B(M)$.
+Then the basic versions of $Af$ and $M$ are isomorphic as $B \cong fAf$-modules, where $Af$ is the minimal faithful projective-injective left $A$-module. \end{lemma}

-The following result is proposition 3.11. from \cite{CheKoe}: \begin{theorem} Let $A$ be a finite dimensional algebra and $M$ a nonprojective generator and cogenerator of mod-$A$ and define $B:=End_A(M)$.
+The following result is proposition 3.11 from \cite{CheKoe}: \begin{theorem} Let $A$ be a finite dimensional algebra and $M$ a non-projective generator and cogenerator of mod-$A$ and define $B:=\End_A(M)$.
 Let $B$ have dominant dimension $z+2$, with $z \geq 0$.
 Then, for the right injective dimension of $B$ the following holds:

 For the left injective dimension of $B$ the following holds:

 Here we use the notations $\tau_{z+1}=\tau\Omega^{z}$ and $\tau_{-(z+1)}=\tau^{-1}\Omega^{-z}$, introduced by Iyama (see \cite{Iya}). \end{theorem}